 The gap still persists but work is underway to address this.
-The Government has announced it will implement a set of pay equity principles by updating the Equal Pay Act and the Employment Relations Act 2000.
+The Government has implemented a set of pay equity principles and updated the pay equity legislation.
 This will make it easier for women to file pay equity claims with their employers, rather than having to go through the courts and assist employers in addressing those claims.

 The Government continues to raise awareness about the gender pay gap and its drivers, and to work with business and public service leaders to generate more urgency around closing the gap.